How to Make Rock Candy at Home

 How it Works

-When sugar is dissolved in water at room temperature, it has specific point after which the sugar will nor dissolve further.
+When sugar is dissolved in water at room Temperature, it has specific point after which the sugar will nor dissolve further.
 This point is called saturation point.
 When sugar stops to dissolve further in the water then it is said to be a saturated solution.
 When you heat that solution at boiling point, you further dissolve more sugar.
 Again, a point will reach where sugar will not dissolve further, then the solution will be called supersaturated solution.

 You made the supersaturated solution and placed it to cool.
 When this solution becomes cool, it becomes unstable, and sugar starts to form crystals in solution.
 The sugar granules that were stuck on the Wooden Skewer are served as seed crystals on which dissolved sugar will cling to form crystals.